Frequently Asked Questions

 The initial intake appointment is usually 60 minutes.
 Mediation sessions can range typically from 2 to 5 hours depending on the number of issues to be resolved and the parties' capacity to negotiate with flexibility.

-- Correspondence to contact other party following first intake session $65.00
+- Correspondence to contact other party following first intake session $82.50 (GST incl.)

-- Telephone calls, email correspondence, drafting and typing documents: $55.00 for each 15 minute intervals.
+- Telephone calls and email correspondence: $55.00 (GST incl.) for each 15 minute interval.
 Under 15 minutes incurs no cost.

 The number of sessions will depend on time availability of both the parties and the mediator.
 It will also depend on whether financial agreements as well as parenting plans are to be resolved.
 Some parties prefer to have longer sessions with less appointments and others prefer to have shorter sessions over a longer period.